Table of Contents

 The design and construction of these wonderful frames was done by my father.

-The first time I was really happy with a power amp at the Stacked Quads was with the Firstwatt Aleph J. But only in the variant 3.
-A channel of this power amplifier is a bit overloaded with a parallel connection of 2 Quads.
-This 25W single-ended Class A power amplifier is certainly a best-buy.
-Unfortunately it is not a supersymmetrical bridge circuit.
-A correspondingly designed version of the Aleph J – thus an Aleph JX – would certainly be a further improvement.
+The first time I was really happy with a power amplifier on the Stacked Quads was with the Firstwatt Aleph J replicas.
+However, only in version 3.
+One channel of this power amplifier is somewhat overtaxed when 2 Quads are connected in parallel.
+This 25W single-ended Class A amplifier is certainly a Best Buy.
+Unfortunately, it is not a supersymmetrical bridge circuit.
+A correspondingly designed version of the Aleph J – i.e. an Aleph JX – would certainly be a further improvement.

 Things got really good with the Pass Labs XA30.5/.8 which seems made for these speakers.
 It is capable of driving a parallel circuit.
 However, even with this power amplifier I prefer version 3 – already because of my very positive experiences with this option with the Aleph J. With these power amplifiers and the revised Stacked Quads, you are very far ahead!